top of page

 The Row River Trail, stretching 15 miles alongside the beautiful Row River, is a fantastic option for families seeking a leisurely hike.
 This flat, well-maintained trail is ideal for little legs and great for strollers or those with mobility needs.

-Along the way, you will discover many charming spots perfect for picnicking and fishing while enjoying gorgeous river views surrounded by towering trees.
+As you hike, you will discover many charming spots for picnicking and fishing.
+Enjoy gorgeous river views surrounded by towering trees.
 Nearby parks, due to their amenities, show a 20% increase in family visitation as soon as the weather warms up.
-The trail is also dog-friendly, allowing your furry friend to enjoy the fun.
+The trail is also dog-friendly, allowing your furry friend to join the fun.

 Whether taking a quick stroll or planning a family bike ride, Row River Trail promises a day filled with joy and laughter.